rsarai/lsm_tree/README.md

 - [ ] Refactor to assure consistency across background merges
 ---------

-- Stands for Log-Structured Merge-Tree
+- LSM stands for Log-Structured Merge-Tree
 - It's a data structure suited for storages engines with the main focus on inserting and updating records.
 It's based on the principle of merging and compacting files
 - The basic idea of LSM-tree is to keep a cascade of SSTables that are merged in the background.

+## Implementation trade-offs
+- Each implementation balances the cost of I/O updates and the cost of I/O reads.
+Due to the level structure of the LSM one needs to perform merging operations in order to remove duplicates and ease reads, when to do the merge is the critical point.
+In one approach, you can have frequent merges that allow you ease search but delay updates and writes, on the other side you may delay merges until they are stricly necessary having fast writes and updates, but slow recover and higher space cost.

 ## Components
 - memtable -> AVL tree and stores key-values pairs sorted by key (called buffer or L0)
 - segments -> very large file stored in disk comprises of many immutable log segments accompanied by indexes like hash indexes for quick key look ups.
 Implemented using SSTables
     - Has a comparable directory structure to a B-tree, but is optimized for sequential disk access, with nodes 100% full, and sequences of single-page nodes on each level below the root packed together in contiguous multi-page disk blocks for efficient arm use

-## Levels
+## Implementation
-- Capacity threshold
-- Merge threshold for maximum number of runs allowed at that level, defines the merge policy (leveling or tiering)

-## Parameters
+#### Parameters
 - Number of levels
 - Size ratio between levels
 - Merging strategy

-## Requirements
+#### Requirements
 - High update rate (100k - 1M updates per second for flash storage and 1k- 10k of updates per second for HDD storage)
 - Efficient reads (1K - 5K reads per second for flash storage and 20-100 reads per second for HDD storage
 - Every level can follow either of the following merge policies - leveling, tiering, or lazy leveling.
 - Each level includes bloom filter(s) with optimized bits per entry to determine if a key is not contained in the level.
 - Each level includes fence pointers to allow page or block access within a run
+    - Fence pointers contain the first key of every block on the run, this is key avoid scanning all blocks when searching for a key.

+## Base Logic
-## Writes
+#### Writes
 - Updates and inserts are treated in the same way
 - Deletes are also performed in the same way as updates (first added to buffer), but with a special marker, which denotes this record as "deleted".
 - When the memtable fills the sorted data is flushed to a new file on disk.
 This process repeats as more and more writes come in.

-## Merging
+#### Merging
 - The merge process takes as input a set of sorted files and creates as output a new set of sorted files non-overlapping in key range, called a run
 - The current level has reached its threshold size, therefore its contents needs to be pushed to larger levels as part of the merge process to clear more space at the current level.
 - A new run is being moved into the current level which has already reached its allowed threshold of runs, and therefore any run being merged into the current level cannot simply be added, rather it must be merged with a run that is already at the current level in order to abide under the threshold.
 In this fashion, it is possible for a merge to cause a cascade of further merges through the larger levels that follow.